 It’s about time to start filing your 2022 taxes.
 And many homeowners will be wondering about mortgage tax deductions.

-As a general rule of thumb, you can only deduct some mortgage costs — and only if you itemize your deductions.
+As a general rule of thumb, you can deduct only part of your mortgage costs — and only if you itemize your deductions.
 If you’re taking the standard deduction, you can disregard the rest of this information because it won’t apply.

 So, which mortgage costs are tax-deductible and which aren’t?
 Here’s what you should know.

-Note: We are exploring only federal tax deductions for the 2021 tax year, filed in 2022.
-Those for state taxes will vary.
+Note: We are exploring only federal tax deductions for the 2022 tax year, filed in 2023.
+Deductions for state taxes will vary.
 This article is for general informational purposes only.
 The Mortgage Reports is not a tax website.
 Check the relevant Internal Revenue Service (IRS) rules with a qualified tax professional to ensure they apply in your personal circumstances.

 In this article (Skip to...)

 Before you worry too much about making mortgage tax deductions, let’s make sure they apply to you.

 As mentioned above, mortgage expenses are tax-deductible only if you decide to itemize your deductions.
 If you take the standard deduction, you won’t be writing off individual deductions, such as mortgage costs.

 Most Americans — about 87% of them, according to the IRS — take the standard deduction.